 - Social responsibility – to be active citizens

 - Health – to be physically and mentally healthy

-The impact of our curriculum is that children leave Silkstone Primary School as confident, caring individuals with a solid understanding of themselves and the world around them; well equipped for the next stage of their education.
+The impact of our curriculum is that children leave Silkstone Primary School as confident, caring individuals who are well equipped for the next stage of their education.